 International Motorcycle Shipping

-Each year SDC International Shipping sends hundreds of motor vehicles to countries around the world for our clients.
+Each year SDC International Movers sends hundreds of motor vehicles to countries around the world for our clients.
 Motorcycles and automobiles are the most common vehicles that we send, but we also send some light trucks, small boats and even a few RV’s.

 Sending a licensed vehicle is one of the most complicated international moves.
 The rules and regulations for the import of licensed motor vehicles change from country to country.
 Even groups like the European Union who have common rules for everything else do not have uniform rules for motor vehicles.